smokeballdev/api-docs/docs/documentation/b-Changelog.md

 #### Tasks
 * Added `Duration` field.
 This follows the `ISO 8601` duration format (e.g. `PT4H33M`)
-* Fix categories not saving when adding or updating tasks.
+* Fixed categories not saving when adding or updating tasks.

 #### Webhooks
 * Added `error` event type.
 This can be used to listen to errors when your API requests fail, see [Error Handling](3d812ecec78d9-webhooks#34-error-handling).